PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Method

 \section{Method}

 Given a monocular image, our method generates physics-grounded videos with the control signals of physics parameters and external forces.
-As illustrated in \Cref{fig:pipeline}, we first lift the input image into 3D points~(\Cref{sec:lift}), and then train a conditional diffusion model to generate physics-grounded point cloud trajectories~(\Cref{sec:traj}) with physics parameters and external forces as conditioning.
-Finally, we leverage the generated trajectories as condition to pre-trained video models for image-to-video synthesis~(\Cref{sec:lift}).
+The core part of our method is a conditional diffusion model to generate physics-grounded point cloud trajectories~(\Cref{sec:traj}) with physics parameters and external forces as conditioning.
+To enable that, as illustrated in \Cref{fig:pipeline}, we first lift the input image into 3D points~(\Cref{sec:lift}).
+Once we obtain the generated trajectories, we leverage them as the condition to pre-trained video models for image-to-video synthesis~(\Cref{sec:lift}).